Understanding SQL Data Types

 Data Type Description

-SQL Unicode Character and String Data Types
+SQL Unicode Character String Data Types

 Data Type Description